Payne-in-Bahrain/u2_lessons_referencing_related_data/README.md

 }
 ```

-We can populate documents by chaining the `populate` method after any query - even nested `ObjectId`s can be populated.
+We can populate documents by chaining the `populate` method after any query.

 <details>
 <summary>